graphile/worker/examples/worker-cloud-tasks-exporter/README.md

     npm i graphile-worker

 ## Start a Postgres instance
 Make sure your database is running.
 You can use a locally installed  database, run Postgres on Docker or use Cloud SQL through a proxy.
-How to set up your database is out of the scope of this tutorial
+How to set up your database is out of the scope of this tutorial.

 ## Create a task file